rocky-linux/documentation/docs/guides/desktop/xfce_installation.md

 The XFCE desktop environment was created as a fork of the Common Desktop Environment (CDE).
 XFCE embodies the traditional Unix philosophy of modularity and re-usability.
 XFCE can be installed on almost any version of Linux, including Rocky Linux.

-This procedure is designed to get you up and running with Rocky Linux using XFCE.
+It is also one of the easiest desktop environments to combine with alternate window managers, such as awesome or i3.
+This procedure, however is designed to get you up and running with Rocky Linux using a more typical XFCE installation.

 ## Prerequisites